eclipsesrl/udesly-docs/docs/woocommerce-single-product-page.md

 Just insert a *Richtext* element inside the first Tab Content.
 Only the first tab will be considered and duplicated based on product tabs that are enabled in WooCommerce.

+## Breadcrumbs

+Insert a List element and add the attribute:

+> wc=breadcrumbs

+The List element must contain 3 List items: the first one must contain a Link and it represent the breadcrumb to the parent category.
+The second List item is the separator and the third one is the current product.
+No attributes are needed on these List items.

 ## Upsells